What Attracts Cockroaches to Your Home (And How to Stop Them)

 How to Make Your Home Less Attractive to Cockroaches

-The EPA recommends an Integrated Pest Management (IPM) approach that focuses on removing the conditions cockroaches need to survive.
+The EPA recommends a combined approach that focuses on removing the conditions cockroaches need to survive.
+This means good sanitation, sealing entry points, and cutting moisture.
 Here’s a practical checklist:

 Kitchen Prevention